reflectoring/reflectoring.github.io/_posts/2021-07-04-java-feature-flag-tools.md

 If we call `Features.GLOBAL_BOOLEAN_FLAG.isActive()` now, it will return `true`.

-But why is the feature *active* now when we only *enabled* it?
+But why is the feature *active* as soon as we *enabled* it?
 Aren't *enabled* and *active* different things as explained above?
 Yes, they are, but we haven't declared an `ActivationStrategy` for our feature.

 Without an `ActivationStrategy` all *enabled* features are automatically *active*.